margaritacolberg/hybridmc/README.md

 ### Calculate Entropy

-To get biased entropy of each state, use `diff_s_bias.py`, followed by `avg_s_bias.py`.
+To get biased entropy of each state manually, use `diff_s_bias.py`, followed by `avg_s_bias.py`.
 To get biased entropy of each state which includes the staircase potential, use `diff_s_bias_stair.py`, followed by `avg_s_bias.py`.

+But this is done automatically when run.py is executed.

 To find which transition gives smallest entropy difference, use `min_diff_s_bias.py`.
 To get percent error for the entropy of one transition,